MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 Specifies how long (in seconds) the client library waits for a command to complete before generating an error.

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"
 ## Transport Compression

 Defines how client and server communications are compressed.
 Valid values are Default, None, Compressed.
 Default is no compression for TCP.
 None indicates that no compression is used.
-Compressed uses XPRESS compression.::: moniker-end
+Compressed uses XPRESS compression.
+::: moniker-end

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"
 ## UseExistingFile